 December 1st, 2021 - Release of the definitive version of this document, the competition rules.
-(Only minor changes are expected).

 December 8th, 2021 - Deadline for registration of competitors and their machines.

 December 15th, 2021 - Official list of competitors posted.
 Registered competitors receive their CPU marks and running scripts.